mikaelbr/writings/js-syntax-series/let-var-be-const.md

 }());
 ```

 Implicitly.
 When running the code.
-This is why it's long been practised in JavaScript, to explicitly move all declarations to the top of your scope (like the latter example).
+This is why it's long been practiced in JavaScript, to explicitly move all declarations to the top of your scope (like the latter example).
 This way you won't be surprised when you can refer to a variable before it's defined.
 With `let` and `const` this behaves a bit differently, however.
 Trying the same in a block:

 ```js
 // Empty block statement (causing a scope for let)